praparn/kubernetes_202109/WorkShop_2.5_Kubernetes_RealWorld/ingress-nginx/docs/user-guide/nginx-configuration/configmap.md

 ## proxy-real-ip-cidr

-If use-forwarded-headers or use-proxy-protocol is enabled, proxy-real-ip-cidr defines the default the IP/network address of your external load balancer.
+If `use-forwarded-headers` or `use-proxy-protocol` is enabled, `proxy-real-ip-cidr` defines the default IP/network address of your external load balancer.
+Can be a comma-separated list of CIDR blocks.
+_**default:**_ "0.0.0.0/0"

 ## proxy-set-headers

 Sets custom headers from named configmap before sending traffic to backends.
 The value format is namespace/name.
-See [example](https://github.com/kubernetes/ingress-nginx/tree/master/docs/examples/customization/custom-headers)
+See [example](https://github.com/kubernetes/ingress-nginx/tree/main/docs/examples/customization/custom-headers)

 ## server-name-hash-max-size